Double Deal (1983 film): Reception

-Kavanagh said "Roadshow were the distributors but were never really behind the film, and it got the obliquity two weeks at the then, Bryson Cinema.
+Kavanagh said "Roadshow were the distributors but were never really behind the film, and it got the obligatory two weeks at the then Bryson Cinema.
 I know it had screenings in Europe and elsewhere, presumably via Goldwyn, also VHS and DVD releases."

 In a 1988 review of Final Cut, Jim Schembri of The Age called Double Deal the worst Australian film ever made.